Summary of advisory vs. DIY investment

 suggests

-that for most investors, a low-cost index fund is the best way to invest, as it has
+that for most investors, a low-cost index fund is the best way to invest, as it

 a high